cjwelborn/dotfiles/README.md

 Included Files:
 ---------

-* `bash.variables.sh`:
-    Exported variables, like frequently used dirs.
-No changes to the existing environment are made here.

 * `bash.alias.sh`:
     Exported aliases and functions.
 One-liners, complex functions, etc.

+* `bash.bashrc`:
+    Main bash file, which includes these files.
+It also uses `fortune`, `todo`, and some other header apps if they are available.

+* `bash.extras.interactive.sh`:
+    Environment modifications that should only run in interactive mode.
+    Like prompt changes, BASH welcome messages, etc.

 * `bash.extras.non-interactive.sh`:
     Environment modifications that should always run.
     Like PATH modifications, BASH options, keyboard layout settings.

-* `bash.extras.interactive.sh`:
+* `bash.variables.sh`:
-    Environment modifications that should only run in interactive mode.
-    Like prompt changes, BASH welcome messages, etc.
+    Exported variables, like frequently used dirs.
+No changes to the existing environment are made here.